18F/handbook/_pages/how-we-work/tools/slack.md

 * Anyone in a shared channel must also comply with GSA standards and the [TTS Code of Conduct](/code-of-conduct).

 If a shared channel does not produce good results, or causes a burden, we don't need to continue it.
 That won't be the end of our collaboration - just recognizing that a particular tool isn't effective for achieving the results that we want.
+If the shared channel is with a private entity (contractor or vendor) we will not continue sharing a channel after the agreement covering our work elapses.

 ## Groups